 Save 20% when you purchase the bundle!

-- Using WebDewey and Understanding Dewey Decimal Classification eCourse with Violet Fox – 4-week eCourse; begins May 6, 2019
+- Using WebDewey and Understanding Dewey Decimal Classification eCourse with Violet Fox – 5-week eCourse; begins November 11, 2019 (includes one-week break for Thanksgiving)

 Starting with the basics, this eCourse will teach you how to assign DDC numbers with correct meaning in hierarchy, build numbers using tables, and apply numbers that help patrons browse your library.